-In this article, we will learn how to calculate air changes per hour or ACPH or ACH along with formula, calculation, table.
+In this article, we will learn how to calculate air change per hour or ACPH or ACH along with formula, calculation, table.
 In air conditioning or ventilation system design, the calculation of ACPH is one of the vital criteria, hence, it is essential to have a basic knowledge of it.
+Let’s explore!

-What is Air Changes per Hour or ACPH or ACH?
+What is Air Change per Hour or ACPH or ACH?

-Air changes per hour or air change rate is a very common term in ventilation calculation as well as ventilation design.
+Air change per hour or air change rate is a very common term in ventilation calculation as well as ventilation design.
 It is abbreviated, as,

 We need to do ventilation calculations for different areas in different industries and ACPH or ACH is one of the main factors for that calculation.
 We will learn the detailed calculation and how ACPH or ACH is considered in it.